Tuesday 31 May 2016

 Their mother looked up from her books and asked why they said so.
 Since I was out of view of the boys, I stopped what I was doing to hear the argument.
 And no, it was not because they were bashing girls….or maybe it was.

 The boys described situations where the girls would sit together at lunch break, all eating from each student’s food warmers until they were all done.
-They went further to say the girls ate with their hands like ‘local people’ and that they didn’t even bother to wash their hands before doing so.
+They went further to say the girls ate with their hands like ‘local people’ and didn’t even bother to wash their hands before doing so.
 The breaking point for the boys was that the girls would leave the place they ate messy and disgusting.

 I held back a chuckle as their mother chided them.
 She told them they were no different from the girls in their class.
-She reminded them that she had to pick up after them whenever they came home, ate or studied.
+She reminded them that she had to pick up after them whenever they came home, ate, or studied.
 The boys were not pleased with their mother’s stand and said she always supports women.
 Their mother said she only spoke the truth.

 The back and forth made between mother and sons got me thinking.